joelstrohmeier/website/src/blog/start-learning-about-accessibility-part-1.md

 layout: base.njk
 title: Start learning about accessibility - part 1
 date: 2025-01-09
-description: Start learning about accessibility - part 1
+description: Start learning about accessibility - part 1.
+Definitions for accessibility, who it benefits and how people with disabilities may interact with your product or service.
 tags: post
 ---